HiPERCAM/hipercam/docs/photometry.rst

    f(r) = h \exp \left(- \alpha r^2\right),

-where :math:`r` is the dinstance from the centre of the gaussian, :math:`h` is its height, and :math:`\alpha` is defined by the FWHM of the profile according to
+where :math:`r` is the distance from the centre of the gaussian, :math:`h` is its height, and :math:`\alpha` is defined by the FWHM of the profile according to